DenisseMonster/MidProject/README.md

 # MidProject about Antartica Penguins

-This is my first api project
+This is my first api project about Palmer Achipielago
 ![penguins culmen](https://raw.githubusercontent.com/DenisseMonster/MidProject/main/penguinsculmen.jpg)

-s
+# About Data 💿

+## Data was collected from:

+- Kaggle Dataset
+- Wikipedia

+Installation 📡

+Clone this repo!